 Testosterone : Cortisol - the all important ratio

 When chronically elevated, cortisol actively breaks muscle down and makes you more prone to infection.
-For both endurance and strength trainer athletes the T:C ratio provides a useful marker of possible overreaching and overtraining syndromes, which is where the body does not sufficiently recover after exercise, which in turn then lead to a decline in performance, physiological stress and emotional change.
+For both endurance and strength trainer athletes, the T:C ratio provides a useful marker of possible overreaching and overtraining syndromes, which is where the body does not sufficiently recover after exercise.
+This in turn can lead to a decline in performance, physiological stress, and emotional change.

-We aim to make blood tests, previously only available to elite athletes, accessible to anyone who wants to improve their performance.
+We aim to make blood tests accessible to anyone who wants to improve their performance.

 To do so, we are constantly reviewing our range of sports tests to see how we can improve what we offer, to provide the best range of tests for athletes of every level and discipline to optimise their performance and stay healthy.

 A T:C ratio has been added to many of our sports profiles including the Endurance Fitness Blood Test, Advanced Fitness Blood Test and Advanced Sports Hormone Blood Test to help assess whether the body is recovering well after intense training.